We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Bonus gaps (Mean & median) & proportion of employees receiving bonus

 There were no bonuses paid to any relevant, and full-pay relevant employees within the 12-month period that ends on the snapshot date of the 5th of April 2020.

 Proportion of men and women in each quartile

-Crussh is in line with our legal obligations surrounding the Equal Pay Act 2010 and is generating a slightly weighted pay gap in favour of men due to the gender of the higher paid executives being predominately male.
-However, we are pleased to have improved our gender pay gap against last years report, and we will continue to focus on reducing this over coming years.
-We remain committed to eliminating our Gender Pay Gap, and are proud to offer comparable pay for comparable roles to all employees, irrespective of gender or other distinguishing factors.
+Crussh is in line with our legal obligations surrounding the Equal Pay Act 1970 and is generating a slightly weighted pay gap in favor of men due to the gender of the higher paid executives being predominately male.

 I confirm the above data is true and accurate.

 Simon Foster, CEO Crussh Fit Food and Juice Bars